liaohuqiu/liaohuqiu.github.io/_posts/blog/2014-11-02-binnary-tree-traversal-iteratively.md

 ```

-#### Inorder Traversal
+#### In-order Traversal

 1. Set next node to be visited to root.
 2. If next node is not `Nil`, push it to stack, set next node to be visited to its left child
-3. If next node is `Nil`, pop its parent node from stack, mark it as visited, then set next node to be visited to its right brother node.
+3. If next node is `Nil`, pop its parent node from stack, mark it as visited(put its value into result list), then set next node to be visited to its right brother node.
 4. If next node is a child node and it is `Nil`, its parent has been visited, its grandfather node will be poped from the stack and be visited.
 5. when stack has no node to be visited and next node is `Nil`, traversal is done.